rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-In this case it will look for templates at +app/views/notifications+ with name +another+.
+In this case it will look for templates at `app/views/notifications` with name `another`.

 If you want more flexibility you can also pass a block and render specific templates or even render inline or text without using a template file: